When we write to you about a principal place of residence (PPR) investigation into land you own, we will ask you for specific information.

 Gather required information

-The letter we send you will outline any specific requests, but generally you will be asked to provide:
+The correspondence we send you will outline any specific requests, but generally you will be asked to provide:

 - Your current residential address, postal address, email and contact number.